monzwe/landing-page/README.md

 # landing-page
-Landing page exercise from the Odin Project
-To become a Plan B for Daniel's website
+Landing page with iframe for AGAS website